 You will need a valid Glenview Public Library card or a library card from a cooperative library to log in at a computer.
 Visitors without a card may use the Express Internet computers, located on the first floor.
 No reservations are taken for public computers.
-Help with library computers and software is available during most regular library hours at the Technology Service Desk on the second floor.
+Help with library computers and software is available during most regular library hours at the Adult Services Desk on the second floor.

 Ear buds and flash drives are for sale at the Circulation Desk.
 Please, no food or drink near any technology equipment.